-Over the past four years, toddler programs at the Myriad Gardens have grown from a single event to two well-crafted programs that encourage toddler socialization, development, and an excitement for learning.
+During the last five years, toddler programs at Myriad Botanical Gardens have grown from a single event to a pair of well-crafted programs that encourage toddler socialization, skill development, and an excitement for learning.

-Building up Reading Wednesdays from a 15-minute storytime held in an empty corner of our lobby, to the solid program that it is today, has been such a true joy!
-Adding song elements and a garden-related craft really helps capture and hold the children’s attention, gives them a sense of community with the little ones around them, and reminds them what they’ve learned from the books we’ve read together.
-When I first started working at the Gardens, Reading Wednesdays would see maybe five kids each week.
-Right now, we average about twelve per week, and we are proud to say many are regulars.
+Reading Wednesdays has gone from a 15-minute, single book reading to a half-hour storytime experience!
+Adding song elements and a garden-related craft has really helped capture and hold children’s attention, given them a sense of community with the little ones around them, and reminds them what they’ve learned from the books we’ve read together.
+When I first started working at the Gardens, Reading Wednesdays saw four or five kids in attendance each week.
+Currently, we average between 10-12 children per week, and I am proud to say many are regulars.
 I find that familiarity helps the kiddos become more comfortable expressing themselves in group settings.

-While trial-running our Little Saplings program last year, I quickly concluded that toddlers learn best with their hands!
-Thus, I began focusing on toddler activities on sensory development, movement, fine motor skills, logical thinking, and imaginary play.
-While teaching programs, I place a real emphasis on out-of-the-box thinking when speaking to toddlers, especially during scavenger hunts, and during what I refer to as ‘Topic Talks’; periods of time where I introduce a nature concept, and we talk about how it relates to them and the world around them.
-We at the Myriad Gardens want our programs to cultivate well-rounded learning for ALL ages.
+Our Little Saplings program has really gained traction in the last year.
+I began a trial-run of this program last spring and gained a lot of knowledge from it.
+I found that toddlers learn best with their hands, and through play!
+In our upcoming classes, we will focus on activities that promote sensory development, learning through movement, fine motor skills, logical thinking, and imaginary play.
+While teaching, I place a real emphasis on creative thinking when speaking to toddlers, especially during scavenger hunts, and during periods of time where I introduce a nature concept.
+We talk about how it relates to them and the world around them, which helps them absorb the information in a way that is meaningful to them.
+We at the Gardens want our programs to cultivate well-rounded learning for ALL ages.

-Knowing how therapeutic and nourishing a garden can be, I strive to shape and support nature enthusiasm from a young age.
+Knowing how therapeutic and nourishing a garden can be, our team strives to shape and support nature enthusiasm from a young age.